mevdschee/bitlocker-luks-tools/README.md

 This bash script:

-- fully ERASES a USB drive
+- ERASES everything on a USB drive
-- creates a GUID partition table (GPT)
+- Creates a GUID partition table (GPT)
-- adds a single EFI Startup Partition (ESP) on it
+- Adds a single EFI Startup Partition (ESP) on it
-- formats the ESP in FAT16 format
+- Formats the ESP in FAT16 format
-- copies the ".BEK" files from the "keys" folder (and subfolders) to the USB drive
+- Copies the ".BEK" files from the "keys" folder (and subfolders) to the USB drive

 Demo: